aminjalali-research/MRI-DICOM-BIDS-Analysis/EEG.md

 - .NPA – metadata wrapper used by NicVue

 Can these files be read or anonymized?
-The .erd formats are compressed and proprietary.
-Users convert to EDF via Natus GUI instead.
+The .erd formats are compressed and proprietary, and there is no publicly documented Python library.
+Users convert to EDF via the Natus GUI instead.
-.erd can be read by unofficial code in Archived XltekDataReader (Python) [(Link)](https://github.com/nyuolab/XltekDataReader)
+- .erd can be read by unofficial code in Archived XltekDataReader (Python) [(Link)](https://github.com/nyuolab/XltekDataReader)

-# NicVue .NPA Files:

-These files are patients' metadata used by older Nicolet systems.
-There is no publicly documented Python library for reading .NPA files directly, these are typically handled with Natus’s own applications.

 Natus provided a Platform Migration Utility to migrate data from legacy NicVue systems into a NeuroWorks database [download.xltek.com](https://download.xltek.com/eeg/Software/Neuroworks/DOC-020491%20REV%2005%20-%20Platform%20Migration%20Utility%20User%20Guide.pdf#:~:text=from%20legacy%20source%20systems%20such,Database%20application%2C%20used%20with%20NeuroWorks).